nickjackolaisen/BusinessInitiaitive/_posts/business tips/2024-06-28-usp-unique-selling-proposition.md

 - **USP**: Empowering athletes and providing high-quality, performance-driven products.
 - **Overview**: Nike’s slogan, “Just Do It,” inspires and motivates people to push their limits and achieve their goals.
 The brand is synonymous with athletic excellence and personal achievement.
 - **Success**: Nike has built a strong global presence and a loyal customer base, making it a leader in the sportswear industry.
-- **Lessons**: Inspiring and motivating customers through powerful messaging can drive brand loyalty and market leadership.
+- **Lessons**: Inspiring and motivating customers through powerful messaging can drive <a href="https://www.businessinitiative.org/business-tips/customer-loyalty/" target="_blank">brand loyalty</a> and market leadership.
 - **Source**: <a href="https://businessmodelanalyst.com/nike-marketing-strategy/" target="_blank">Nike</a>

 ### 6. Innocent Drinks: